Weakly modular graphs and nonpositive curvature: Application II: --approximation to 0-extension problem on swm-graphs

-{\bf Relation to the classical 2-approximation algorithm for multiway cuts.} It is instructive to compare our 2-approximation algorithm for swm-graphs with the classical 2-approximation algorithm for multiway cuts.
+It is instructive to compare our 2-approximation algorithm for swm-graphs with the classical 2-approximation algorithm for multiway cuts.
 Namely, if $G$ is a complete graph on the vertex set $v_1,v_2,\ldots,v_k$, the minimum 0-extension problem on $G$ is nothing but the multiway cut problem.
 Indeed, construct the network $N$ on the vertex set $\{x_1,x_2,\ldots,x_n,v_1,v_2, \ldots,v_k\}$ by adding an edge between $x_i$ and $x_j$ of capacity $c_{ij}$, and an edge between $v_l$ and $v_i$ of capacity $b_{il}$.
 Then {\bf 0-EXT}$[G]$ is the multiway cut problem on $N$ with terminal set $T:= \{v_1,v_2, \ldots,v_k\}$, i.e., the problem of finding a partition $\{U_1,U_2,\ldots,U_k\}$ of vertices with $v_i \in U_i$ so that the sum of capacities of edges joining different parts is minimum.

 Consider the barycentric graph $G^*$, which is a star with $k$ leaves $v_1,v_2,\ldots,v_k$.
 Let $v_0$ denote the center vertex (that corresponds to the Boolean-gated set $\{v_1,v_2,\ldots, v_k\}$).
-The minimum 0-extension problem on $G^*$ can be easily solved; see \cite[Section 5]{Kar98a} for example.
+The minimum 0-extension problem on $G^*$ can be easily solved; see \cite{Kar98a}*{Section 5} for example.
 For each $i$, take a $(v_i, T \setminus \{v_i\})$--minimum cut $X_i$ in the above network $N$.
 By the standard uncrossing argument, we can assume that $X_1,X_2,\ldots, X_k$ are disjoint.
 Define $x_i := v_l$ if $x_i$ belongs to $X_l$ and $x_i := v_0$ otherwise.
 Then the resulting $x$ is an optimal solution of {\bf 0-EXT}$[G^*]$.
 Fix an arbitrary terminal, say $v_1$.
 Our algorithm rounds $x_i$ to $v_1$ if $x_i := v_0$.
 Then the resulting solution $x$ is a 2-approximation solution of {\bf 0-EXT}$[G]$, and the corresponding multiway cut $\{X_2, X_3,\ldots, X_k, V(N) \setminus \bigcup_{j=2}^k X_j\}$ is a 2-approximation solution of the multiway cut problem on $N$.
-This algorithm is essentially the same as the classical 2-approximation algorithm for multiway cut~\cite{DJPSY94}; see also~\cite[Algorithm 4.3, Section 3]{Vazirani}.
+This algorithm is essentially the same as the classical 2-approximation algorithm for multiway cut~\cite{DJPSY94}; see also~\cite{Vazirani}*{Algorithm 4.3, Section 3}.

-\section{Orthoscheme complexes of modular lattices and semilattices}
+\chapter{Orthoscheme Complexes of Modular Lattices and Semilattices}

 An $n$--dimensional {\em orthoscheme} is a simplex $\sigma$ of $\RR^n$ such that for some ordering $v_0,v_1,\ldots,v_n$ of its vertices, the vectors $v_{i} - v_{i-1}$ $(i=1,2,\ldots,n)$ form an orthogonal basis of $\RR^n$.
 This ordering of vertices is called a {\em regular order}.
 If the vectors $v_i- v_{i-1}$ form an orthonormal basis, then the orthoscheme $\sigma$ is said to be {\em standard}.
 If $\| v_{i} - v_{i-1}\|_2$ is a constant $s > 0$, then $\sigma$ is said to have {\em uniform size $s$}.
 A standard orthoscheme is congruent to the simplex on vertices